simpleinjector/Documentation/source/owinintegration.rst

 Getting the current request's IOwinContext
 ------------------------------------------

-When working with OWIN you will accidentally find yourself wanting access to the current *IOwinContext*.
+When working with OWIN you will occasionally find yourself wanting access to the current *IOwinContext*.
 Retrieving the current *IOwinContext* is easy as using the following code snippet:

 .. code-block:: c#